kirilla/user-agent-evergreen/README.md

 The point of the exercise was to get the current user-agent strings of the latest major browser.
 But since we're running them in headless mode, for the GitHub action, we're getting user-agent strings that say we're in headless mode.
 So it's a failure.
 Back to the drawring board.

+## So, where's the python package? 🧐

+Not much point now, innit?